Skip to content

 Send a message to your agent and check your backend for:

-• Metrics: openclaw.tokens, openclaw.cost.usd, openclaw.run.duration_ms
+• Metrics (emitted by diagnostics-otel): openclaw.tokens, openclaw.cost.usd, openclaw.run.duration_ms

 • Traces: openclaw.model.usage, openclaw.message.processed